ipr/qAudiotest/README.txt

 Simple tool to test Qt Audio output, experimental..

-Most of it is based on sample code somewhere.
+Author: Ilkka Prusi
+Contact: ilkka.prusi@gmail.com

 Plays RIFF-Wave, not much else yet..
+Working on AIFF and AIFF-C currently, should finish 8SVX some day..

-May work on it more to create actual player of it some day..
+May work on it more to create actual player later..